abdulrahmanabdi/abdulrahmanabdi/README.md

 **`Digital Craftsman (Developer)`**

-A computer science and Engineering student.
+A computer science and Engineering student. <br>
 In my academic journey, I'm consistently enhancing and excelling in vital software engineering principles such as design patterns, algorithms, and data structures.

    <p align="left">